 The NCAA Division I basketball tournament (aka March Madness) is one of the biggest events in sports.
-It attracts viewers and bettors from around the world.
-With a deep history and some amazing athletes, the tournament makes March quite a month – with plenty of action.
+With a deep history and some amazing athletes, the tournament makes March quite a month with plenty of action.

 March Madness betting has become a national pastime with Americans from every walk of life plunking down a few dollars on their favorite teams or hoping their bracket selections bring them a nice payday at the end of the tournament.

 See the current futures odds for the next NCAA basketball National Championship at WV online sportsbooks in our feed below.
 Click on any odds to jump straight to the sportsbooks and claim your free bets or bonus.

 West Virginia has legal online sports betting.
 FanDuel Sportsbook WV was the first to launch its legal sports betting app after a five-month hiatus.
 After FanDuel’s debut, DraftKings Sportsbook launched, and brought choice and accessibility to the residents of West Virginia.